 New Jersey ultimately prevailed in its challenge to the constitutionality of PASPA.
 In May of 2018, the Supreme Court struck down PASPA to end the federal prohibition of sports betting.
-This outcome has given that bill a major boost as the biggest legal hurdle to sports betting is now gone.
+This outcome cleared the way for Indiana to pass the 2019 law authorizing retail and mobile sportsbooks.

-The bill introduced in Indiana states that if New Jersey wins its case or if PASPA is amended or repealed via any method, the Indiana Gaming Commission must authorize sports betting within 90 days.
+The bill introduced in Indiana stated that if New Jersey wins its case or if PASPA is amended or repealed via any method, the Indiana Gaming Commission must authorize sports betting within 90 days.
 Licensed riverboat casinos, racinos and their satellite facilities would be given the option to apply for a license to offer sports betting to customers age 21 or over.
-Now that PASPA is dead, the bill could bring sports betting to Indiana quickly if it is passed.

-One potential problem area is the inclusion of a sports integrity fee in the House version of the bill.
-This fee calls for licensed sports betting operators to pay 1% of total betting handle to the major sports leagues in order to assist the leagues in protecting the integrity of their games and to compensate them for allowing sportsbooks to profit off their games.
+One potential problem area was the inclusion of a sports integrity fee in the House version of the bill.
+This fee called for licensed sports betting operators to pay 1% of total betting handle to the major sports leagues in order to assist the leagues in protecting the integrity of their games and to compensate them for allowing sportsbooks to profit off their games.

-Chapter 9 Section 3 in the bill lays it out as follows:
+Chapter 9 Section 3 in the bill laid it out as follows:

 A sports wagering operator shall remit to a sports governing body that has provided notice to the commission under section 2 of this chapter an integrity fee of one percent (1%) of the amount wagered on the sports governing body’s sporting events.
 The sports wagering operator shall remit integrity fees to the sports governing body at least once per calendar quarter.